 To keep things in control:

-• Use cloud-native infrastructure that can scale when you need it to.
+- Using cloud-native infrastructure to scale when you need it to.

 Fact: Smaller, optimized models can often match large ones in performance, if tailored well.